Mjz86/c_colon/mcc.md

 11. the ABI version number ( any changes to the ABI scheme in the standard will alter this number)

-12. diffrent triviality properties of a type.
+12. diffrent trivially properties of a type.

 13. lifetimes of  arguments or members and their dependancies ( the tokens and their hash in the definition of templates , lifetimes, contracts and requirements)